 1—Search and Destroy.
 Pull your recipes out of all those magazines and recycle the now-ravaged magazine.
 See how easy that is?
 Now go thru all those recipes you printed off the Internet.
 If you’re SURE you still want them, add them to your stack o’ recipes.

 2—Sort ‘Em Out.
 If you have a recipe for pork chops and another for blueberry muffins, you’ll want them to be in separate piles (unless you eat blueberry muffins for dinner, LOL).
-Separate the piles in Breakfast, Lunch, Dinner and Special Occasion (which would be desserts, holiday recipes, etc.).
+Separate the piles into Breakfast, Lunch, Dinner, and Special Occasion (which would be desserts, holiday recipes, etc.).
 I like only having only a few categories as it keeps the tabs down to a minimum.

 3—Office Supply.
 It’s time to go to your favorite office supply store (unless you already have these things—I do).
-You need a 3 ring binder, some plastic sheet protectors and notebook dividers/tab thingies—you know what I mean, and some sticky page flags (see #5 on what to do with the page flags).
-My personal preference for dividers is the kind you can write on, not those goofy windowed ones that require you writing on a miniscule piece of paper, folding it with origami-like precision and sticking it back into the teeny, tiny window.
+You need a 3-ring binder, some plastic sheet protectors and notebook dividers/tab thingies—you know what I mean, and some sticky page flags (see #5 on what to do with the page flags).
+My personal preference for dividers is the kind you can write on, not those goofy windowed ones that require you to write on a minuscule piece of paper, folding it with origami-like precision and sticking it back into the teeny, tiny window.
 I’d rather have a root canal than do that.

 That’s it—there you have it—a fast and easy method for getting all your recipes in order!

 PS–You can receive delicious menus (complete with shopping lists!) delivered right to your email inbox by subscribing to Dinner Answers today!